 Kazakhstan is a large country in Central Asia, well-known for its varied landscape.
-The wonderful blend of landscape including desolate steppes, picture perfect deserts and alpine scenery makes it a popular tourist hot spot.
-The country is also the world's largest landlocked country, which encompasses five climate zones and also has two time zones.
+The wonderful blend of landscape, including desolate steppes, picture-perfect deserts, and alpine scenery, makes it a popular tourist destination.
+The country is also the world's largest landlocked country, encompassing five climate zones and two time zones.

-Kazakhstan has a beautiful blend of diverse landscape.
-The country's wilder regions can be best explored via a coach or minibus tour.
-Alternatively, travellers can hire a car with a private driver, which could be slightly expensive compared to other means of transport such as trains (multi-day trains), public buses and taxis (shared taxis or city taxis).
-A fun and inexpensive way of getting around is taking a "marshrutka", which are dilapidated vans that navigate around the town.
+Kazakhstan's wider regions can be best explored via a coach or minibus tour.
+Alternatively, travellers can hire a car with a private driver, which could be slightly expensive than other means of transport such as trains (multi-day trains), public buses, and taxis (shared taxis or city taxis).
+A fun and inexpensive way of getting around is taking a "marshrutka", dilapidated vans that navigate around the town.
 The vans have a Russian sign stating the destination, and the drivers usually call out where they would be heading to.

-Travellers to Kazakhstan need not be overly-cautious with their safety.
+Travellers to Kazakhstan need not be overly cautious with their safety.
 However, it is necessary to take apt precautions while travelling in crowded areas.
-Travellers need to be alert about purse snatching, assaults, pickpocketing, theft especially on public transport, open markets (like the Green Market in Almaty), shopping areas, restaurants, parks, and major tourist hotels and nightclubs.
+Travellers need to be alert about purse snatching, assaults, pickpocketing, theft, especially on public transport, open markets (like the Green Market in Almaty), shopping areas, restaurants, parks, and major tourist hotels and nightclubs.
 It is also advised to be more cautious at night when the risk of crime typically increases.
-Apart from which, travellers need to be alert during their trips to nightclubs and bars in Almaty where they have been instances of tourists getting drugged and robbed.
+Travellers need to be alert when they get drugged and robbed during their visit to nightclubs and bars in Almaty.
 Travellers should also be aware of the possibilities of carjacking.

 While touring the country, travellers can adhere to basic precautions like:

 - Keep vehicle doors locked and windows up.
 Also, keep valuables out of sight.

 - Watch the media for any new security risks.